Mobility Offer Allocations in Corporate Settings: Experimental Evaluation

 Figure~\ref{fig:lnsV2} shows the results on instance set RW in which the numerical values are aggregated over the instances with the same value for $|P|$ and $\nu$ by computing the mean of the relative differences to the best found objective values.
-These results confirm the conclusions from the results of instance set AG to some extent because in these instances, CPLEX as well is able to solve the small to medium instances and the ALNS seems to be the best choice for larger instances when comparing the average value over all instances.
-For the larger instances, CPLEX and also the LNS configuration \emph{Demand Conflict Graph} are in some cases not able to find feasible solutions due to the large size of the model.
+These results confirm the conclusions from the results of instance set AG to some extent. \redtwo{In} these instances, CPLEX as well is able to solve the small to medium instances and the ALNS seems to be the best choice for larger instances when comparing the average value over all instances.
+For the larger instances, CPLEX and also the LNS configuration \emph{Demand Conflict Graph} are in some cases not able to find feasible solutions.
 Therefore, we conclude that for smaller instances with $|P| \leq 1000$ the CPLEX model can be used if the run-time is not that important.
 On the other hand, for larger instances and when short run-times are required, the ALNS is recommended.
 Note that although the relative differences are much smaller in this instance set compared to the previous, the absolute values of the objective function are much larger due to the structure of the instances.
+To summarize, Table~\ref{tab:resultApproachSummary} \redtwo{recommends methods} for different instance sizes based on the number of employees or the number of demands.

-Finally, Figure~\ref{fig:convergence} shows the decrease over time of the objective function value for 30 independent runs of the ALNS on one instance.
-For obtaining the data, the currently best objective values of each run are collected in discrete time intervals of 10 seconds over the whole run-time of one hour.
-We observe a much higher variance between runs during the initial phase of the search.
-Then, even the worst runs after about 1000~seconds outperform the best runs before 200~seconds.
+\redtwo{To assess} the convergence behavior of the ALNS, Figure~\ref{fig:convergence} shows the decrease over time of the objective function value for 30 independent runs of the ALNS on one instance. \redtwo{Therefore}, the currently best objective values of each run are collected in discrete time intervals of 10 seconds over the whole run-time of one hour.
+We observe a much higher variance between runs during the initial phase of the search. \redtwo{Even} the worst runs after about 1000~seconds outperform the best runs before 200~seconds.
 Thus, performing multiple independent runs with the goal of obtaining a better overall result can be recommended only if the available time per run is sufficiently high.
+Additionally, we evaluated the time needed to find the best solution within a runtime of 1000 seconds for the instances RW.
+The results showed that for the smaller (E500, E750) and larger (E1500, E1750) instances the best solution was found in only about 44.81\% of the runtime and for the medium (E1000, E1250) instances in about 68.08\% of the runtime.
+This indicates that for these instances the ALNS is usually able to converge to its final value in between 7 and 11 minutes of runtime.